 If you include The American Chestnut Foundation in your will or living trust, please use the following designation:

 The American Chestnut Foundation, a nonprofit corporation, organized and existing under the laws of Virginia, with principal business address of 50 N. Merrimon Avenue, Suite 115, Asheville, NC 28804-1383.

 The name, address, and tax identification information listed above may also be used to complete beneficiary forms for retirement plans and insurance policies.

-Beneficiary Designation through a Retirement Plan or Insurance Policy
+Beneficiary Designation through an Insurance Policy